datasets/unece-package-codes/README.md

 An equals Reinstated.
 Code entries previously sign (=) Marked as deleted and reinstated in this release of the code list.

 Requests for addition to the codes should be made to the Information Content Management Group (ICG) at cefact@unece.org

+## Preparation

+All data from UNECE has to be available in an easily distributable format, in this case it is an .xls file to process I simply removed any lines with a status of 'X' and removed the numeric code column as it's of little useable value

+## License

 This data is made available under the Public Domain Dedication and License version v1.0 whose full text can be found at http://opendatacommons.org/licenses/pddl/ - See more at: http://opendatacommons.org/guide/#sthash.97PSVxmh.dpuf